jigx-com/jigx-docs-examples/docs/Components/form/choice-field.md

         - type: component.choice-field
           instanceId: select
           options:
             # For this choice-field we do not save the value in the datasource,
-# Using an expression we can see if there are allergies for the patient,
+            # using an expression we can see if there are allergies for the
-# if allergies column contains data, then the Yes choice-field is populated.
+            # patient, if allergies column contains data,
+            # then the Yes choice-field is populated.
             initialValue: =$exists(@ctx.datasources.patient.allergies) ?
 'Yes':'No'
             itemsPerRow: 2
             label: Do you have Allergies